mrke/bobkopp.github.io/impact/index.md

  Our paper on Common Era sea-level change ([Kopp et al., 2016](http://dx.doi.org/10.1073/pnas.1517056113)) led the [_New York Times_](http://www.nytimes.com/2016/02/23/science/sea-level-rise-global-warming-climate-change.html?_r=0), was [discussed by Senator Sheldon Whitehouse](http://www.whitehouse.senate.gov/news/speeches/time-to-wake-up-ocean-acidification-and-new-englands-marine-life) on the floor of the United States Senate, and was tweeted by [@BarackObama](https://twitter.com/barackobama/status/704770760259166208) and [@JohnLegend](https://twitter.com/johnlegend/status/701983215817531392).
 It received [extensive press coverage](https://www.google.com/search?q=kopp+sea-level+common-era&hl=en&gl=us&authuser=0&source=lnt&tbs=cdr%3A1%2Ccd_min%3A2%2F1%2F2016%2Ccd_max%3A4%2F1%2F2016&tbm=nws#hl=en&gl=us&authuser=0&tbs=cdr:1%2Ccd_min:2%2F1%2F2016%2Ccd_max:4%2F1%2F2016&tbm=nws&q=kopp+sea-level).

-The framework for probabilistic projections of sea-level rise we developed in [Kopp et al. (2014)](http://dx.doi.org/10.1002/2014EF000239) (MATLAB routines available [here](https://github.com/bobkopp/LocalizeSL/releases)) has been used by stakeholder groups including the [Congressional Budget Office](https://www.cbo.gov/publication/51518), the [State of California](http://docketpublic.energy.ca.gov/PublicDocuments/16-IEPR-04/TN211806_20160614T101823_Creating_Probabilistic_Sea_Leve_Rise_Projections.pdf), the [City of Boston](http://climateready.boston.gov/findings), the [New Jersey Climate Adaptation Alliance](http://njadapt.rutgers.edu/resources/nj-sea-level-rise-reports) and [North Olympic Peninsula Resource Conservation & Development](http://www.noprcd.org/#!about2/c1yuo).
+The framework for probabilistic projections of sea-level rise we developed in [Kopp et al. (2014)](http://dx.doi.org/10.1002/2014EF000239) (MATLAB [projection](https://github.com/bobkopp/ProjectSL) and [localization](https://github.com/bobkopp/LocalizeSL/releases) routines available) has been used by stakeholder groups including the [Congressional Budget Office](https://www.cbo.gov/publication/51518), the [State of California](http://docketpublic.energy.ca.gov/PublicDocuments/16-IEPR-04/TN211806_20160614T101823_Creating_Probabilistic_Sea_Leve_Rise_Projections.pdf), the [City of Boston](http://climateready.boston.gov/findings), the [New Jersey Climate Adaptation Alliance](http://njadapt.rutgers.edu/resources/nj-sea-level-rise-reports) and [North Olympic Peninsula Resource Conservation & Development](http://www.noprcd.org/#!about2/c1yuo).
 Our group and our collaborators are also in discussion with a variety of other stakeholder groups regarding this framework.

  Our projections have also been incorporated into Climate Central's [Surging Seas](http://sealevel.climatecentral.org/) website.